aquacropos/aquacrop/README.md

 1. Run "python -m aquacrop.scripts.initiate_library" in your terminal, if this generates an error such as "RuntimeError: Attempted to compile AOT function without the compiler used by numpy.distutils present.
 Cannot find suitable msvc.", then you need to download and install an MSVC compiler such as the one included in Visual Studio build tools (see https://www.youtube.com/watch?v=p_R3tXSq0KI).

-2. If Step 1 doesn't help, then you can run aquacrop in pure python (this will be slower) using: <br>
+2. If Step 1 doesn't help, then you can run aquacrop in development mode using the code below.
+This will turn off some function compilation, resulting in minor increases in runtime: <br>
 ```import os```<br>
 ```os.environ['DEVELOPMENT'] = 'DEVELOPMENT'```

-More information, including screenshots and gifs, can be found at The University of Manchester's [article](https://www.manchester.ac.uk/discover/news/manchester-scientists-launch-new-interactive-tool-for-agricultural-water-management-and-climate-risk-assessment/), Tim Foster's medium [post](https://medium.com/@agwater/aquaplan-a-new-interactive-tool-for-agricultural-water-management-and-climate-risk-assessment-82c50cb10144), or twitter [thread](https://twitter.com/tim_foster_88/status/1557728807758737408).

-A seperate [category](https://github.com/aquacropos/aquacrop/discussions/categories/aquaplan) inside the AquaCrop-OSPy forum has been created to discuss
-AquaPlan, including any issues, questions, or suggestions.